When Magnetic Field Lines Stretch, Snap, and Expand: A New Look at Solar Flares with L-maps: Results

 \subsection{Evolution of L-maps During the Eruption}

-Figure~\ref{fig:lmaps} presents two examples of L-maps during the pre-flare rise phase and during the post-reconnection CME-rise phase (see \S~\ref{sec:sim} and \S~\ref{sec:stages}).
-We find that over entire eruption L-maps, or maps of natural logarithm of magnetic field-line lengths, range from $L_\mathrm{min}=-4.3$ to $L_\mathrm{max}=2.15$ with a mean value of $\bar{L}=-1.5$, which correspond to field line length range of $l_\mathrm{min}=-0.01R_\odot$, $l_\mathrm{max}=8.6R_\odot$ and $\bar{l}=0.3R_\odot$.
+Figure~\ref{fig:lmaps} presents two examples of L-maps during the pre-flare rise phase and during the post-reconnection { CME expansion} phase (see \S~\ref{sec:sim1} and \S~\ref{sec:stages}). { We find that over entire eruption L-maps, or maps of natural logarithm of magnetic field-line lengths $l$, range from $L_\mathrm{min}=\ln(l)_\mathrm{min}=-4.3$ to $L_\mathrm{max}=\ln(l)_\mathrm{max}=2.15$.
+These correspond to physical field-line lengths of $l_\mathrm{min}=0.01R_\odot$, $l_\mathrm{max}=8.6R_\odot$ with a mean value of field-line length $\bar{l}=0.2R_\odot$}.
 As the eruption progresses, the central blue region—representing short field lines between the opposite magnetic polarities N1 and P2—broadens, indicating magnetic reconnection and field-line shortening corresponding to flare ribbons.
 Subsequently, other portions of the blue regions near P2 and N2 become more red, reflecting field-line lengthening within the footpoints of the erupting structure, consistent with the development of coronal dimmings.